ecdye/macSubtitleOCR/README.md

 ### Building

 > [!IMPORTANT]
-> This project requires at least Xcode 16 to work properly due to breaking changes, made by Apple, to the Xcode project format.
+> This project requires Swift 6 work properly!

 To get started with macSubtitleOCR, clone the repository and then build the project with Swift.